scottlawsonbc/Lawson-Printer/README.md

 This gives users the freedom to easily purchase Lawson components themselves, without needing to go through a middle-man supplier selling a kit.

 ## X-axis
-The x-axis is a belt driven linear stage powered by a [[NEMA 17 Stepper motor|NEMA 17 stepper motor]].
+The x-axis is a belt driven linear stage powered by a NEMA 17 Stepper motor.
 The axis is constrained by OpenRail which is screwed into a length of 2020 aluminium extrusion.
 The x-carriage wheels have eccentric spacers that can be adjusted to prevent excessive friction.
 The belt tension can be adjusted easily by loosening the belt idler and sliding it left or right on the extrusion.
 While a direct drive extruder can be used, a bowden feed extruder is reccommended because it significantly reduces the mass of the x-carriage, permitting higher acceleration and speed values and reducing resonance.

 ## Y-axis

-The y-axis is a belt driven linear stage powered by a [[NEMA 23 Stepper motor|NEMA 23 stepper motor]] and is constrained by a precision Misumi linear slide.
-Compared to y-axes in other designs such as the [[MendelMax 2]], this triangular belt configuration permits higher speed and acceleration values, reduces component costs, and simplifies construction and maintenance access.
+The y-axis is a belt driven linear stage powered by a NEMA 23 Stepper motor and is constrained by a precision Misumi linear slide.
+Compared to y-axes in other designs such as the MendelMax 2, this triangular belt configuration permits higher speed and acceleration values, reduces component costs, and simplifies construction and maintenance access.
 The y-axis belt tension can be adjusted by loosening the screws on the NEMA 23 motor and sliding the motor left or right.

 The NEMA 23 was selected instead of a NEMA 17 because it permits a simplified mounting configuration and has generally higher performance characteristics.